michael-gif/Graphical-Node-Editor/README.md

 | ![Import](https://github.com/michael-gif/Pygame_NodeEditor/blob/main/docs/import.png) | Allows you to import a file |
 | ![Export](https://github.com/michael-gif/Pygame_NodeEditor/blob/main/docs/export.png) | Opents the export dialog |

-# Exporting to file
+# Exporting node tree to a file
 ![Export settings](https://github.com/michael-gif/Pygame_NodeEditor/blob/main/docs/export_dialog.png)
-Click the button with the three dots to select a save location
+- Click the button with the three dots to select a save location
-Select the export format (only JSON is currently supported)
+- Select the export format (only JSON is currently supported)
-Click on `Export settings` to change the export settings
+- Click on `Export settings` to change the export settings
-`Export` will export the file to the specified format with the configured export settings
+- `Export` will export the file to the specified format with the configured export settin

 # Export settings
 ![Export settings](https://github.com/michael-gif/Pygame_NodeEditor/blob/main/docs/export_settings.png)
-Check or uncheck each of the attributes to include or exlude them in the exported file
+- Check or uncheck each of the attributes to include or exlude them in the exported file
-Change the name of an attribute to change its name in the exported file
+- Change the name of an attribute to change its name in the exported file

 # Building from source code
 - Download this repository